-Marjorie likes museums, book groups, "So You Think You Can Dance," cookie dough ice cream, and walking around New York City.
+Marjorie likes museums, book groups, ethnic restaurants, and walking around New York City.

 Marjorie completed a Masters program in English/Creative Writing, where she worked on short stories.
 Workshops were at the heart of the program, where groups of about a dozen students did close readings of each other's work and learned to give and receive useful feedback.
 Process classes, which focused on particular aspects of writing, and graduate and undergraduate literature courses were also part of the program.
 Marjorie's class was also the last to take orals for the M.A., which focused on three authors selected from different genres and time periods.
 Marjorie's authors were Isaac Bashevis Singer, Dorothy Sayers, and Shakespeare (just the tragedies).

 Marjorie combines a background in law with exceptional writing skills.
 She is a California attorney (inactive, in good standing).
 She was a law review editor for the Hastings Constitutional Law Quarterly and also has a graduate degree in creative writing.

 Marjorie R. writes about investing and personal finance, using language that makes these topics clear and interesting for a general audience.

 Marjorie R. wrote a blog about a TV show that at its peak ranked #1 out of a total of 66,499,997 Google search engine results results.
 Another of her blogs got shout-outs from Entertainment Weekly.
 She also wrote slideshows that were syndicated nationally to the entertainment sections of local television news program websites.

 Marjorie R. has written humor for many greeting card companies, including American Greetings.
 She wrote the copy for a card that won a "Louie," the greeting card industry's less-glamorous equivalent of the Oscar.
 She has also written political satire.